pip-services/pip-services-docs/content/en/node/azure/containers/azure_function.md

 ### Instance methods

 #### getBody
-Returns body from Azure Function context.
+Returns a body from Azure Function context.
-This method can be overloaded in child classes
+This method can be overloaded in child classes.

 > `protected` getBody(context: any): string

 - **context**: any - Azure Function context.
-- **returns**: string - Returns body from context.
+- **returns**: string - Returned body from context.

 #### register
 Registers all actions in this Azure Function.